serudda/evacenter-frontend-challenge/README.md

 # Eva Center Frontend Challenge

+Web application that permits doctors to operate a thermal camera.

+## Description

+Create an application to handle controls for the camera.
+Take a picture from the thermographic camera.
+This app will store and show previews of the images taken.
+Doctors want to see the ambient temperature, the patient temperature and if there's an indicator of risk

+---

 ## Requirements

 1. Must be responsive.
 Doctors use the application from their laptop or phone.